 The Health Care Science Certificate of Credit is a program that provides academic foundations at the degree level in communications, mathematics, and human relations, as well as technical fundamentals.
-Program graduates are trained in the underlying fundamentals of Health Care delivery and are well prepared for employment and subsequent upward mobility.
+Program graduates are trained in the underlying fundamentals of health care delivery and are well prepared for employment and subsequent upward mobility.

-Age: 17 years old for admission into pre-occupational classes

-18 years old for admission into Nursing and Allied Health Technology programs
+Age: 17 years old for entra ance into Health Technology pre-occupational curriculum 18 years old for entrar nce into Health T echnology pr rograms